SystemPatch/OneeChan-Patch/README.md

 A personal build of OneeChan for testing out things.
 Not recommended for normal use right now.

-For a (hopefully) active build, try (this version) [https://github.com/KevinParnell/OneeChan].
+For a (hopefully) active build, try this version: https://github.com/KevinParnell/OneeChan

-For a vintage build with 4channel fixes, (use this one) [https://github.com/dnsev/OneeChan].
+For a vintage build with 4channel fixes, use this one: https://github.com/dnsev/OneeChan